 Submit your thoughts to this week's lessons and answer the questions following the rubric.

 Please note in the D2L Assignment 2 section that you have submitted a VT.
-Value 5 points

 Creating a group and choosing a project - please engage your fellow classmates(!) and start to form a group along with TWO project titles that most interest your group.